 GameStop Surges After Reporting First Profit in Two Years

-(Bloomberg) -- GameStop Corp. swung to a surprise profit in the fourth quarter and beat analysts’ estimates for revenue, sending the shares soaring 36% extended trading.
+(Bloomberg) -- GameStop Corp. reported a surprise profit in the fourth quarter and beat analysts’ estimates for revenue, sending the shares soaring as much as 39% in extended trading.

 Most Read from Bloomberg